cnr-ibba/BIOINFO-guidelines/docs/nextflow/running.rst

-or other container runtimes, the recommended container application to use is **singularity**: this solution in fact manages all software dependencies in a unique file and could be cached and reused in order to speed up the calculation process.
+or other container runtimes, the recommended container application to use is **singularity**: this solution in fact manages all software dependencies in a unique file and could be cached and reused in order to speed up the calculation process (see :ref:`set-singularity-cache` for more information).
 You can have more information about singularity in the :ref:`singularity <about-singularity>` section of this guidelines.

 You can select the type of container runtime to use with the